beardicus/awesome-plotters/README.md

 ### Patents

+Patents related to plotter technology.

 - [Adaptor for universal X-Y plotter pen](https://patents.google.com/patent/US4943817)

 ## Courses

+In-depth courses and tutorials about plotters and generative art.

 - [Painting with Plotters](https://www.eyesofpanda.com/project/painting_with_plotters/) - A work-in-progress course by Licia He, to be released September 2024.